takaki7255/sam2_manga_ft/README.md

 # Train SAM 2: Train/Fine-Tune Segment Anything 2 (Guide/code)
 This repository contains tutorial code for fine-tuning/training segment anything 2.

-You can find the full toturial associate with code [this url](https://medium.com/@sagieppel/train-fine-tune-segment-anything-2-sam-2-in-60-lines-of-code-928dd29a63b3).
+You can find the full toturial associate with code [at this LINK](https://medium.com/@sagieppel/train-fine-tune-segment-anything-2-sam-2-in-60-lines-of-code-928dd29a63b3).

 The training script can be found in [TRAIN.py](https://github.com/sagieppel/fine-tune-train_segment_anything_2_in_60_lines_of_code/blob/main/TRAIN.py) and should work as is with the [LabPics 1 dataset](https://zenodo.org/records/3697452/files/LabPicsV1.zip?download=1), the code is documented and should work as is.

-The code for testing the fine-tuned net can be found in [TEST_Net.py](https://github.com/sagieppel/fine-tune-train_segment_anything_2_in_60_lines_of_code/blob/main/TEST_Net.py)
+The code for loading and using the fine-tuned net can be found in [TEST_Net.py](https://github.com/sagieppel/fine-tune-train_segment_anything_2_in_60_lines_of_code/blob/main/TEST_Net.py)

 Other than these two files no modification was done to the SAM2 repository.